mikekitckchan/CTF-Checklist/javascript_scurity/prototype_pollution.md

 ```

-- Considering we add one more property to like below:
+- Considering we have another code below:

 ```js